 She is stunned at first, holding her hands to her face.
 The boy can’t flee the room fast enough grabbing frantically at the door knob.
 The other boys realizing that Charlotte is there, scramble off the property, running like little phantoms mere flashes of shadows in flight.

-Charlotte comes across more like a pioneer woman standing on her balcony with her shot gun, trying to stave off the interlopers with their steam shovels.
-She stands on her balcony, shot gun gripped in hands, screeching at the construction crew.
-“Damn you!”
+Charlotte comes across more like a pioneer woman standing on her balcony with her shotgun, trying to stave off the interlopers with their steam shovels.
+She stands on her balcony, shotgun gripped in her hands, screeching at the construction crew.
+“Damn, you!”

-As I stated earlier, I believe that Olivia de Havilland was just as magnetic as cousin Miriam, an ambiguous she wolf with a history of resentment in comparison with Joan Crawford who was merely the reactive character to Jane’s dynamism in Baby Jane, mostly lurking in in the Hudson house, wheeling around in her chair, looking more corpse like with each frame.
+As I stated earlier, I believe that Olivia de Havilland was just as magnetic as cousin Miriam, an ambiguous she-wolf with a history of resentment in comparison to Joan Crawford who was merely the reactive character to Jane’s dynamism in Baby Jane, mostly lurking in in the Hudson house, wheeling around in her chair, looking more corpse-like with each frame.

 who is merely an innocent bystander and lacks complicity in the events of her life.
 I would say these are the components that set up the pivotal conflict of who is the real antagonist/protagonist of the film until the final climax.